-Office of Administrative Hearings Attn: Special Education Division 2349 Gateway Oaks Drive, Suite 200 Sacramento, CA 95833-4231 Phone: (916) 263-0880 Fax: (916) 376-6319 SEFilings@dgs.ca.gov
+Office of Administrative Hearings

+Attn: Special Education Division

+2349 Gateway Oaks Drive, Suite 200

+Sacramento, CA 95833-4231

+Phone: (916) 263-0880

+Fax: (916) 376-6319

+SEFilings@dgs.ca.gov

-1 In California, mediation is voluntary.
-You may request a due process hearing or 2 mediation-only.
-Mediation-only means you are asking for mediation without asking for a 3 due process hearing.
-4 nonadversarial manner.
-If you request mediation-only you and the school district will 5 receive a notice that mediation has been scheduled, and the notice will contain the time, 6 date and location of the mediation as well as the name, address, and phone number of 7 a knowledgeable and impartial mediator assigned to the case.
-The mediation must be 8 scheduled within 15 days of the Office of Administrative Hearing's receipt of the request.
-9 Attorneys cannot attend mediation-only.
-However, you or the school district may be 10 accompanied and advised by non-attorney representatives.
-Statements made by you 11 and the school district during mediation are confidential and may not be used in a due 12 process hearing or court action.
-Any agreement reached during mediation must be in 13 writing and signed by all parties.
-You may also ask the school district to resolve 14 disputes through alternative dispute resolution (ADR), which is also less adversarial 15 than a due process hearing.
-ADR and mediation are voluntary methods of resolving a 16 dispute.
-If the dispute is not resolved during mediation or through ADR, you may 17 proceed to a due process hearing.
-18 requesting a due process hearing.
-19 20 A due process hearing is a formal proceeding where you and the school district 21 are given the opportunity to present witnesses, documentary evidence, and oral and 22 written argument in support of your respective positions on disputed special education 23 issues.
-You may request a mediation conference at any point during the due process 24 hearing.
-A request for a due process hearing must be filed within (2) years from the 25 date you or the school district knew or should have known about the alleged action that 26 forms the basis of the due process hearing complaint.
-Upon receiving a request for a 27 due process hearing, you and the school district will receive a notice from the Office of 28 Administrative Hearings with the time, date and location of the due process hearing.
-If your primary language is other than English, or other mode of communication, an
+In California, mediation is voluntary.
+You may request a due process hearing or mediation-only.
+Mediation-only means you are asking for mediation without asking for a due process hearing.
+Mediation is an informal proceeding conducted in a nonadversarial manner.
+If you request mediation-only you and the school district will receive a notice that mediation has been scheduled, and the notice will contain the time, date and location of the mediation as well as the name, address, and phone number of a knowledgeable and impartial mediator assigned to the case.
+The mediation must be scheduled within 15 days of the Office of Administrative Hearing's receipt of the request.
+Attorneys cannot attend mediation-only.
+However, you or the school district may be accompanied and advised by non-attorney representatives.
+Statements made by you and the school district during mediation are confidential and may not be used in a due process hearing or court action.
+Any agreement reached during mediation must be in writing and signed by all parties.
+You may also ask the school district to resolve disputes through alternative dispute resolution (ADR), which is also less adversarial than a due process hearing.
+ADR and mediation are voluntary methods of resolving a dispute.
+If the dispute is not resolved during mediation or through ADR, you may proceed to a due process hearing.
+Mediation or ADR are not prerequisites to requesting a due process hearing.

-29 30 interpreter will be provided for you at the hearing.
-31
+A due process hearing is a formal proceeding where you and the school district are given the opportunity to present witnesses, documentary evidence, and oral and written argument in support of your respective positions on disputed special education issues.
+You may request a mediation conference at any point during the due process hearing.
+A request for a due process hearing must be filed within (2) years from the date you or the school district knew or should have known about the alleged action that forms the basis of the due process hearing complaint.
+Upon receiving a request for a due process hearing, you and the school district will receive a notice from the Office of Administrative Hearings with the time, date and location of the due process hearing.
+If your primary language is other than English, or other mode of communication, an interpreter will be provided for you at the hearing.